top (23K)

 Then attach your matted cross stitch to a ready made card or a piece of card stock folded in half.
 You could use rubber cement or double sided tape.

-You can either print a greeting onto the card before you attach the cross stitch piece, or attach (or rubber stamp) a greeting and embellish your creation afterwards.
+You can either print a greeting onto the card before you attach the cross stitch piece, or attach (or rubber stamp) a greeting and embellish your creation.

 If you are looking for free cross stitch patterns to use for cards why not start with this cute bunny with a heart, great for homemade valentines cards.